 Sous vide equipment in the past few years has become more affordable and easier to use making it a great tool for the home cook and small restaurant.
 For home cooks, temperature controlled water baths, such as the SousVide Supreme and the Sous Vide Immersion Circulator, are a simple and affordable solution.
-For restaurants, the more expensive immersion circulators are a better alternative since they are more versatile and have larger capacity.
+For restaurants, the more expensive immersion circulators are a better alternative since they are more durable, versatile and have larger capacity.

 Sealing foods for sous vide cooking requires nothing more than a common kitchen clamp-style vacuum sealer, such as a FoodSaver, and food grade plastic vacuum/seal bags, approved for cooking.
 These work well for recipes with little or no liquid in the pouch.
 Many restaurants use expensive chamber-style vacuum sealers which allow for pressure control and are suitable for liquids.

 - Water Bath Capacity: water bath capacities of sous vide equipment can range from 5l to 120l.
 Keep in mind that you need to keep free space between the food pouches to allow the water to circulate.
 As a rule of thumb, you should fill no more than half of the water bath with food pouches.
 The capacity is determined by the power of the device, its size and water pump to circulate the water in the bath to ensure even distribution of heat.